How to become a health promotion specialist

 Work

-You may be able to start as a health promotion assistant or an NHS 111 health advisor and complete extra training to work your way up.
+You could start as a health promotion assistant or an NHS 111 health advisor and complete training to work your way up.

 Volunteering